 Your Child’s Vision: Common Eye Problems In Children

-A. AMBLYOPIA (also known as ‘lazy eye’)
+A. Amblyopia (also known as ‘lazy eye’)

-Amblyopia occurs because the eye is not able to reach the full potential of its visual development as the eye is not used (in other words, neglected) by the child who prefers to use the other normal eye to see.
+Amblyopia occurs because the eye is NOT able to reach the full potential of its visual development as the eye is not used (in other words, neglected) by the child who prefers to use the other normal eye to see.
 This is because the image seen with the affected eye is not as clear as the normal eye and the child prefers to see with the normal eye.

 Any disease which blurs or blocks the vision during childhood will result in amblyopia.